 Since 1982, the Cardozo Arts & Entertainment Law Journal (AELJ) has been a leader in national and international legal scholarship.
-It is consistently ranked the number one journal in the country for arts, entertainment, and sports law and the number one journal for intellectual property law in the state of New York
+It is consistently ranked as one of the top journals in the country for arts, entertainment, and sports law and for intellectual property law.

-Each spring, AELJ hosts a symposium that attracts scholars from across the country to discuss cutting-edge legal topics.
-Each fall, AELJ cohosts a symposium with the GRAMMY Foundation to address current issues in music and entertainment law.
+Each spring, AELJ hosts a symposium that attracts scholars from across the country to discuss cutting-edge legal topics and each fall, the journal cohosts a symposium with the GRAMMY Foundation to address current issues in music and entertainment law.

 Contact firstname.lastname@example.org for more information about the journal.